Expense management

 a.
 State goals

-Clearly articulate the primary objectives of the reimbursement policy.
+Clearly articulate the primary objectives of the employee reimbursement policy.
 Whether it's cost control, transparency, or compliance, these goals should be prominently communicated.
 Your company may have one or all of the goals listed previously for developing a reimbursement policy.

 3. Qualify what counts as a reimbursable expense